supertokens/supertokens-node-postgres-ref-jwt/README.md

 - **Easy to use** (see [auth-demo](https://github.com/supertokens/auth-demo)), with well documented, modularised code and helpful error messages!
 - Using this library, you can keep a user logged in for however long you want - without worrying about any security consequences.

+## Free one-to-one implementation support
+- Schedule a short call with us on https://calendly.com/supertokens-rishabh.
+- Whatsapp us on +91-7021000012 saying “SuperTokens”.

 ## Index
 - [Documentation](https://github.com/supertokens/supertokens-node-postgres-ref-jwt#documentation)
 - [Making changes](https://github.com/supertokens/supertokens-node-postgres-ref-jwt#making-changes)